It would be nice to be able to manage IPv6 hosts/subnets within Foreman.

 Maybe someone can chime in and do those missing features/lines.

-Updated by Dominic Cleal about 8 years ago
+Updated by Dominic Cleal over 8 years ago

 - Status changed from Assigned to New

 - % Done changed from 50 to 20